helvy.co.uk

 Dietary Sources

-Foods that support Lymphocyte % levels
+Which foods support Lymphocyte % levels?

 Lymphocytes are produced internally — diet supports their functionZinc (oysters, beef, pumpkin seeds) for thymus functionVitamin D (oily fish, fortified foods, sunlight)Selenium (Brazil nuts, eggs, sardines)Polyphenol-rich foods (berries, green tea, olive oil)